 Adding a recurring charges stream to your forecast

-Enter a name or description for your subscription revenue stream:
+- Enter a name for your recurring charges revenue stream, then click Next:

 If you think you will have the same number of signups per month, choose Constant amount and enter the number per month: